 1962: ‘Roses Are Red (My Love)’

 - #1: “Roses Are Red (My Love)” by Bobby Vinton

 - #2: “I Can’t Stop Loving You” by Ray Charles

-- #3: “The Stripper” by David Rose And His Orchestra
+- #3: “The Stripper” by David Rose & His Orchestra

-One musician’s trash is another singer’s treasure; at least, that’s how Bobby Vinton found “Roses Are Red,” which was tossed in a pile of rejects at Epic Records.
-Another 2.5-minute ditty, the song evokes the sounds of the time, now considered “oldies.”
+One musician’s trash is another singer’s treasure—at least that’s how Bobby Vinton found “Roses Are Red,” which was tossed into a pile of rejects at Epic Records.
+Another short ditty, the song evokes the sounds of the time, now considered “oldies.”

 1963: ‘Fingertips - Pt.
 2’